-The yuan was headed for its biggest weekly loss in almost two months on concern political shifts in Europe will reignite the region’s debt crisis, dimming the outlook for Chinese exports.
+The yuan fell this week on concern political shifts in Europe will reignite the region’s debt crisis, dimming the outlook for Chinese exports.

 “The weak data cast doubts on the strength of China’s domestic consumption,” said Banny Lam, Hong Kong-based economist at CCB International Securities Ltd., a unit of China’s second-largest bank.
 “The political uncertainty in Europe is also unfavorable for China.”
 Lam predicts the yuan will trade at around 6.3 per dollar this quarter and resume appreciation in the second half of the year.

-The yuan fell 0.18 percent this week and 0.05 percent today to 6.3173 per dollar as of 10:20 a.m. in Shanghai, according to the China Foreign Exchange Trade System.
-That’s the biggest weekly drop since the five days ended March 16.
+The yuan fell 0.07 percent this week to close at 6.3106 per dollar in Shanghai, according to the China Foreign Exchange Trade System.
+It rose 0.05 percent today.
 The currency’s one-month implied volatility, a measure of exchange-rate swings used to price options, declined 15 basis points, or 0.15 percentage point, this week to 1.85 percent.

 The People’s Bank of China lowered the currency’s reference rate by 0.02 percent today to 6.2952 per dollar, the weakest level since April 24.
 The yuan is allowed to trade as much as 1 percent on either side of the fixing.